Updated in 2025

 A Good Cut

-First and foremost, good hair starts with a good cut.
-Find a curly specialist near you, or search Google and Yelp for stylists that have good reviews from people with curly hair.
-Or try the Deva Curl Stylist Finder.
 I highly recommend a dry cut.
 Your stylist can see the curl pattern clearly and cut it based on that.
 Doing a hair cut for straight hair when wet is just a different ball game than cutting to a curl pattern.
 For instance, I have one lock of hair in the back that is always straight (WHY).
 If I get a wet cut, it looks like a rattail dangling out from under my curls.
+A good curly stylist also gets this and might let you come back between appointments for bang trims and rat tail trims.

 Put Down That Brush